jarnieguo/cappybara-public/README.md

 Proof-of-concept Android app to demonstrate a mobile framework for automatic and manual closed-captioning of user-generated video content.

+Cappybara is compatible with devices with minimum API level 26, or Android version 8.0.0 and up.

 ## Usage
 Build and run Cappybara by opening this repository as a project in Android Studio.